ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/TestingLandDA.rst

 Testing the Land DA Workflow
 ************************************

 This chapter provides instructions for using the Land DA CTest suite.
-These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (i.e., Hera and Orion) and may require significant changes on other systems.
+These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (e.g., Hera and Orion) and may require significant changes on other systems.

+..
+COMMENT: Will they work with the container?

 .. attention::

    This chapter assumes that the user has already built the Land DA System according to the instructions in :numref:`Section %s <BuildRunLandDA>` and has access to the data provided in the most recent release.
-(See :numref:`Table %s <Level1Data>` for the locations of pre-staged data on NOAA :term:`RDHPCS` [i.e., Hera and Orion].)
+(See :numref:`Table %s <Level1Data>` for the locations of pre-staged data on NOAA :term:`RDHPCS`.)

 Process
 *********